David is out of shape.

 He bursts into the main lobby, ignoring the protests and questions of the man at the front desk as he manages to catch one of the elevators just as it closes.
 He punches the number for Dr. Thorpe’s level, then collapses against the elevator wall, gasping for breath, waving away the concern of the other men and women sharing that space.

 When the elevator stops at the right level, he forces himself into the hall, stumbling as he tries to find his balance.
 He pushed his body hard—too hard, it seems—and now it’s ready to collapse.
-He forces himself to move, to run, but all he can manage is to stagger forward a few steps.
+He tries to force himself to move, to run, but all he can manage is to stagger forward a few steps.
 Again, someone tries to help him, and this time he doesn’t push the help away.
 He mumbles Thorpe’s name, repeating it twice before it’s clear enough for anyone to understand.
 His good Samaritan—a middle-aged woman in a white lab coat—finally nods, understanding, and calls for help.
 She and one of her colleagues, a younger man with a patchy red beard, guide him as briskly as they can to Dr. Thorpe’s office door.

 It opens the moment they arrive.
 David mumbles his thanks, steps through, the world swims around him, and he falls to the floor in a heap.
 It’s only then that he suspects there may be more going on than simply exhaustion.

 He hears familiar voices: Dr. Thorpe, faintly, as if from a far distance.
 Artemis LaFleur, a bit closer, his voice sharp with concern.
-The woman who helped him, explaining what she could, her colleague chiming in occasionally to confirm.
+The woman who helped him, explaining what she can, her colleague chiming in occasionally to confirm.
 And then a firm grip closes on his arms, and he’s lifted easily into the air.

 “Easy.
 I got ya.”